TimeMachine: A Time Series is Worth 4 Mambas for Long-term Forecasting: Hyperparameter Sensitivity Analysis and Ablation Study

 \subsection{Ablation on Mamba Dimension Expansion Factor}

-We also experimented with the dimension expansion factor ($E$) of the Mambas, demonstrated in Supplementary Figure~\ref{fig:expand_ablation}.
+We also experimented with the dimension expansion factor ($E$) of the Mambas, which is used to expand the input dimension, with results shown in Supplementary Figure~\ref{fig:expand_ablation}.
 Increasing the block expansion factor does not lead to consistent improvements in performance.
 Instead, higher expansion factors come with a heavy cost in memory and training time.
 Therefore, we set this value to 1 by default in all Mambas and report the results in Tables~\ref{tab:result} and ~\ref{tab:result_long_l}.

+In addition to these sensitivity analyses, we also demonstrated performance comparison between 1 and 2 levels in Supplementary Table~\ref{tab:level}.
+Considering a balance between performance and memory footprint, we used two levels.